Comparison theorems on H-type sub-Riemannian manifolds: Introduction

 In order to pass to the limit for $\ve \to 0$ in the aforementioned results, we prove the $C^\infty$ convergence of $d_\ve \to d_0$ outside of the sub-Riemannian cut locus which, to our knowledge, is new and of independent interest (cf.\ Proposition \ref{p:cutapprox}).

 \paragraph*{Acknowledgements} F.\ B.\ was supported in part by the NSF grants DMS-1660031, DMS-1901315 and the Simons Foundation.
-G.\ M.\ was supported in part by the NSF grant DMS-1901315 (PI F. Baudoin).
+S.\ V.-M.\ was supported in part by the NSF grant DMS-1901315 (PI F. Baudoin).
 E.\ G.\ was supported in part by the Research Council of Norway (project number 249980/F20).
-L.\ R.\ was supported by the Grants ANR-15-CE40-0018 and ANR-18-CE40- 0012 of the ANR, and by a public grant as part of the Investissement d'avenir project, reference ANR-11-LABX-0056-LMH, LabEx LMH, in a joint call with the ``FMJH Program Gaspard Monge in optimization and operation research''
+L.\ R.\ was supported by the Grants ANR-15-CE40-0018 and ANR-18-CE40-0012 of the ANR, and by a public grant as part of the Investissement d'avenir project, reference ANR-11-LABX-0056-LMH, LabEx LMH, in a joint call with the ``FMJH Program Gaspard Monge in optimization and operation research''.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement GEOSUB, No. 945655)